 Almost two decades later, the characters are still hanging there.
 The laminated poster paper has faded under the sky light – kindness is no longer true blue but stormy grey.

 I haven’t thought about being 10 in a long time.
-Though I’ve thought abstractly about my childself over the course of the last few years, ALFing and deschooling, thinking about the child I was at 10 years old, standing in the atrium of C.V.
-Starr Intermediate School feels different – the one whose flute was perpetually at the wrong parent’s house, who loved the quiet of art class and the intimacy of music lessons, the newly-bespeckled one whose mind drifted while we read aloud in class because I’d already read the whole page, whole chapter, whole novel and I was just counting the minutes until we were done with this interminable readaloud exercise.
+I’ve thought abstractly about my childself over the course of the last few years, ALFing and deschooling, sure.
+But thinking about the child I was at 10 years old, standing in the atrium of C.V.
+Starr Intermediate School feels shockingly concrete – the kid whose flute was perpetually at the wrong parent’s house, who loved the quiet of art class and the intimacy of music lessons, the newly-bespeckled one whose mind drifted while we read aloud in class because I’d already read the whole page, whole chapter, whole novel and I was just counting the minutes until we were done with this interminable readaloud exercise.
 10 is first time in my life I can begin to remember feeling wrong in my body, the beginning of a self consciousness that did not originate with me but that I wrapped around my own bones nonetheless.
 The lessons in the atrium stuck, but not the ones that were intended to.